Shamsa Al Maktoum

 In July 2000, whilst on holiday in the United Kingdom, she fled her family and stayed with friends in London.
-In August 2000, she was snatched by men working for her father off the street in Cambridge, and taken back to Dubai on a private jet.
-In 2020, a UK family court found that her father orchestrated her abduction.
+In August 2000, she was abducted by men working for her father off the street in Cambridge, and taken back to Dubai on a private jet.
+In 2020, a UK Family Court found that her father orchestrated her abduction.

 Disappearance in 2000

 In summer 2000, Shamsa was in the United Kingdom on holiday with her extended family residing at their Longcross estate near Chobham in Surrey.
 In an attempt to seek a better future for herself and escape restrictions on her life in Dubai, she used the opportunity to flee from her family in mid July 2000.
 After her escape, she stayed with friends for a few weeks in a London flat before being found by her family.

-In August 2000, Shamsa was forcefully picked up by what she describes as four Arab men carrying guns from the streets of Cambridge while walking out of a bar and taken back to Dubai on a private jet.
+In August 2000, Shamsa was forcibly picked up by what she describes as four Arab men carrying guns from the streets of Cambridge while walking out of a bar and taken back to Dubai on a private jet.
 In March 2001, after having been contacted by a British solicitor who had spoken to Shamsa, Cambridgeshire police began investigating the incident.
 During inquiries, people close to Shamsa in the United Kingdom substantiated her story of escape, and the matter was raised in Parliament; the police investigation stalled, however, which was alleged at the time as being due to denial of access to her by Dubai authorities and non-cooperation of the Longcross estate staff.
 According to the Foreign Office, Sheikh Mohammed himself tried to intervene with the British government over the police investigation.